barneygale/JSRPC/README.md

 You can also substitute in your own request handler.
 Do it like this:

-    class MyRequestHandler(jsrpc.request_handler):
+    class MyRequestHandler(jsrpc.JSRPC.request_handler):
         def _do_GET(self):
             ...
         def _do_POST(self):
             ...
-    jsrpc.request_handler = MyRequestHandler()
+    js.request_handler = MyRequestHandler()

-Note that the jsrpc.request_handler is almost identical to BaseHTTPRequestHandler, so base your extension on that.
+Note that the jsrpc.JSRPC.request_handler is almost identical to BaseHTTPRequestHandler, so base your extension on that.
 You get passed every HTTP request that isn't part of the RPC stuff.